 Entry for young people

-There are no set entry requirements.
+There are no set entry requirements for copywriters.
 However, many entrants have an HND, Foundation degree or degree in advertising or design.
 Other areas, such as journalism, marketing, media or English can be equally useful.

 Creative ability is vital for this job and creative directors may be keen to encourage talented writers from any academic background.
 An applicant's portfolio of work may be as important as their qualifications.